infomark-org/infomark-docs/docs/content/guides/administrator.md

 Note, this enrolls the user to a course if the user is not enrolled.
 Otherwise, it simply updates the role in a course.

-## Auto-Tests Programming Assignments
+## Auto-Tests

-Each task can be linked to a docker-image and a zip file containing the test code.
+Each task of a programming assignment can be linked to a docker-image and a zip file containing the test code.
 Technically, the server process handling acting as a Restful JSON web server will communicate with separate processes, which are called `workers`.
 These workers can be started at different machines.

-><i class="fa fa-exclamation-triangle"></i> Please note, in the current version these workers have global admin privileges.
+>Please note, in the current version these workers have global admin privileges.
 This will change in the future.
 Hence, only start these workers on machines you trust!

+### Conventions

 A worker communicates directory to the local docker API and runs a command like: